pkp/pkp-ojs-crossref-manual/pkpcrossref.md

 # Project Information

 PKP and Crossref are collaborating to help publishers and journals using Open Journal Systems (OJS) take better advantage of Crossref services.
-As of 2014, PKP has become a Sponsoring Entity of Crossref, and as such will be providing much improved Crossref integration and overall support for the service.
+As of 2014, PKP has become a Sponsoring Organization of Crossref, and as such will be providing much improved Crossref integration and overall support for the service.
 Additionally, PKP can now act as a sponsor representative for OJS journals wishing to apply for Crossref membership, and is in some cases able to waive fees.

 ## DOI and Associated Metadata Export